-- All members of the community will be made aware of the range of online risks that are likely to be encountered including sexting, online/cyber bullying etc. This will be highlighted within staff training and educational approaches for students. - All members of the school/setting community will be informed about the procedure for reporting online safety (e-Safety) concerns, such as breaches of filtering, sexting, cyberbullying, illegal content etc. - The Designated Safeguarding Lead (DSL) will be informed of any online safety (e-Safety) incidents involving child protection concerns, which will then be recorded. - The DSL will ensure that online safety concerns are escalated and reported to relevant agencies in line with the Kent Safeguarding Children Board thresholds and procedures. - Complaints about Internet misuse will be dealt with under the School's complaints procedure. - Complaints about online/cyber bullying will be dealt with under the School's anti-bullying policy and procedure - Any complaint about staff misuse will be referred to the Principal, Vice-Principal or Head of Centre as appropriate. - Any allegations against a member of staff's online conduct will be discussed with the LADO (Local Authority Designated Officer). - Students, parents and staff will be informed of the schools complaints procedure. - Staff will be informed of the complaints and whistleblowing procedure. - All members of the school community will need to be aware of the importance of confidentiality and the need to follow the official school procedures for reporting concerns. - All members of the school community will be reminded about safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos online which cause harm, distress or offence to any other members of the school community. - The school will manage online safety (e-Safety) incidents in accordance with the school discipline/behaviour policy where appropriate. - The school will inform parents/carers of any incidents of concerns as and when required. - After any investigations are completed, the school will debrief, identify lessons learnt and implement any changes as required. - Where there is cause for concern or fear that illegal activity has taken place or is taking place then the school will contact the Education Safeguards Team or Kent Police via 101 or 999 if there is immediate danger or risk of harm. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990 and breaches will be reported to Kent Police. - If the school is unsure how to proceed with any incidents of concern, then the incident will be escalated to the Education Safeguarding Team. - If an incident of concern needs to be passed beyond the school/setting community, then the concern will be escalated to the Education Safeguarding Team to communicate to other schools in Kent.
+- All members of the community will be made aware of the range of online risks that are likely to be encountered including sexting, online/cyber bullying etc. This will be highlighted within staff training and educational approaches for students. - All members of the school/setting community will be informed about the procedure for reporting online safety (e-Safety) concerns, such as breaches of filtering, sexting, cyberbullying, illegal content etc. - The Designated Safeguarding Lead (DSL) will be informed of any online safety (e-Safety) incidents involving child protection concerns, which will then be recorded. - The DSL will ensure that online safety concerns are escalated and reported to relevant agencies in line with the Kent Safeguarding Children Board thresholds and procedures. - Complaints about Internet misuse will be dealt with under the School's complaints procedure. - Complaints about online/cyber bullying will be dealt with under the School's anti-bullying policy and procedure - Any complaint about staff misuse will be referred to the Principal or Head of Centre as appropriate. - Any allegations against a member of staff's online conduct will be discussed with the LADO (Local Authority Designated Officer). - Appropriate action will be taken in accordance with the Behaviour Policy and Code of Conduct. - Students, parents and staff will be informed of the schools complaints procedure. - Staff will be informed of the complaints and whistleblowing procedure. - All members of the school community will need to be aware of the importance of confidentiality and the need to follow the official school procedures for reporting concerns. - All members of the school community will be reminded about safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos online which cause harm, distress or offence to any other members of the school community. - The school will manage online safety (e-Safety) incidents in accordance with the school discipline/behaviour policy where appropriate. - The school will inform parents/carers of any incidents of concerns as and when required. - After any investigations are completed, the school will debrief, identify lessons learnt and implement any changes as required. - Where there is cause for concern or fear that illegal activity has taken place or is taking place then the school will contact the Education Safeguards Team or Kent Police via 101 or 999 if there is immediate danger or risk of harm. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990 and breaches will be reported to Kent Police. - If the school is unsure how to proceed with any incidents of concern, then the incident will be escalated to the Education Safeguarding Team. - If an incident of concern needs to be passed beyond the school/setting community (for example if other local schools are involved or the public may be at risk), the school will speak with Kent